Monika: Many trans women choose Thailand for their GRS procedures. Why did you decide on Australia instead?

 Transitioning. via deirdremccloskey.com |

-Monika: What do the recent political changes in the US mean for the transgender cause?
-The previous President was very supportive of the LGBTQ community …
+Monika: How do you see the recent political shifts in the United States affecting the transgender cause?
+The previous President was often described as supportive of the LGBTQ community…

 Prof. McCloskey: That’s true, he was.
 But he was also once a Democrat, supporting the Clintons and in favor of a woman’s right to choose abortion.
 So I think we have to conclude that he actually has no political convictions at all, and will go with whatever he thinks is popular.
 So he will not be a defense.
 His daughter is more supportive.

-Monika: So far we have been very serious.
-Time for lighter questions … Do you like fashion?
+Monika: We’ve been very serious so far, let’s lighten things up.
+Do you enjoy fashion?
 What kind of outfits do you usually wear?
-Any special fashion designs, colors, or trends?
+Do you follow any particular styles, colors, or trends?

 Prof. McCloskey: Just what I think about non-trans beauty pageants: Ugh!